Troubleshooting a service network

 • Details for each site, for example the namespace names.

-3. Check the status of services exposed on the service network:
+3. Check the status of services exposed on the service network (-v is only available on Kubernetes):

 Services exposed through Skupper: